County Line Bridge (Morristown, Indiana)

 County Line Bridge, also known as Hancock County Bridge #105, is a historic Parker through-truss bridge located in Blue River Township, Hancock County, Indiana and Ripley Township, Rush County, Indiana.
-It was built in 1916 and spans the Big Blue River into Rush County, Indiana.
+It was built in 1916 and spans the Big Blue River.
 It measures 200 feet long and has a clearance of 15 feet, 5 inches.

 It was listed on the National Register of Historic Places in 1994.